🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 Why the Barossa is a World-Class Wine Destination

 Just an hour's drive northeast of Adelaide, the Barossa Valley is Australia's most famous wine region and one of the world's great wine-producing areas.
 Home to over 150 wineries and 80 cellar doors, the Barossa is renowned for producing exceptional, full-bodied Shiraz from some of the world's oldest continuously producing vines.
-Beyond wine, the region offers outstanding food, charming villages, and stunning landscapes shaped by German heritage dating back to the 1840s.
+Beyond wine, the region offers outstanding food, charming villages, and landscapes shaped by German settler heritage dating to the 1840s — a history you can taste in the smallgoods, breads, and community spirit of towns like Tanunda and Nuriootpa.

 60km northeast of Adelaide